Shrinking Your Environmental Footprint: Things Anyone Can Do

 If you’re concerned about climate change, you might wonder what you can do to mitigate the problem.
-After all, you’re only one person — how much do your efforts make a difference?
+What about shrinking your environmental footprint?

-What can you do today for a greener earth tomorrow?
+Consider what you can do today for a greener earth tomorrow.
 Here are ten tips that anyone can do for shrinking your environmental footprint.

 This action may seem obvious, but you’d be surprised how few take this simple step.
 While the numbers are moving in the right direction — 32% of Americans up from 1960’s 7% — that still means roughly two-thirds of the population tosses their aluminum cans and plastic products in the garbage to eventually end up in landfills.

 Talk to your waste management company.
 Many services now include recycling, but you may need to order a separate bin and pay a nominal monthly fee — generally less than $10.
 If not, seek your community sorting center.
 Many recycling purists consider this to be your best option for ensuring your used items see new life.
 Most recycling gets shipped abroad for processing, and many nations have recently gotten more strict with what they will accept, requiring scrap materials to be rinsed and sorted.

 Even recycling uses some energy.
 Therefore, you can shrink your environmental footprint even further when you repurpose what you no longer need.

 For example, old clothes easily transform into cleaning rags, doing the planet a double bonus.
 You also reduce your paper towel use by switching to cloth.
 Empty cans can become pencil holders and egg cartons can become seedling starting cups or handy spare button organizers.
 If you have an empty 2-liter bottle, you can use it to stop flying pests at your next picnic the non-toxic way.